-If for example the stream drainage level (streamdepth) is in the third layer (figure 6) and the soil layer is not saturated, the runoff depends on the water level above the stream drainage depth and the following equation replaces the one above.
+For the soillayer at drainage level, e.g. in the third layer of figure 6, and if the soil layer is not saturated, the runoff depends on the water level above the stream depth and the following equation replaces the one above.